Alcohol Use Disorder — Co-Occurring Conditions

 Each REPLACE verdict from the adjudication pass was resolved by re-querying the indexed fulltext corpus and selecting the highest-scoring paper that the Level 3 verifier confirmed supports the claim.

-• [18][19] (verifier: partial; score 0.75).
-Title: Alcohol Consumption and Risk of Hospitalizations and Mortality in the Atherosclerosis Risk in Communities Study.
+• [11][12] (verifier: partial; score 0.77).
+Title: Alcohol Use and the Risk of Communicable Diseases.

-• [24][8] (verifier: partial; score 0.56).
-Title: Treatment of substance abusing patients with comorbid psychiatric disorders.
+• [14][4] (verifier: partial; score 0.79).
+Title: Treatment of the depressed alcoholic patient.

 References